Mishti92/writing-from-the-void/content/index.md

 ---

->daily pages is where i put my random thoughts that come up throughout a day, or the unfiltered daily morning/evenings pages ( what i choose to share publicly)
+>working pages is where i put my random thoughts that come up throughout a day, or the unfiltered daily morning/evenings pages ( what i choose to share publicly)

 >once the thoughts are developed, they are placed in their own folders, which as of today are "love letter from your chica", "midnight cravings", "ongoing lists" and "project amor".